 - An LGBTQ+ Group Affiliation called “VOICES”

 - Disability, Education & Advocacy Network

 Ambassadors of these programs are instrumental in organizing celebrations for Diwali, Pride and Veteran’s Day, as well as annual company-wide volunteering for Martin Luther King, Jr. Day.

 In June 2020, we formed an Equity Action Committee and launched an Equity Action Plan outlining a set of actions we committed to in the fight for racial justice and equality.
 Learn more about our Diversity, Equity & Inclusion initiatives here.

 We welcome all, and our business reflects our commitment to equality.
 We are proud that more than 50% of senior leadership across our enterprise is female.
 Williams-Sonoma, Inc. is committed to an ongoing process of developing new and additional company-wide initiatives to benefit our associates, and we review and report on our progress to our stakeholders on an annual basis.

 Joining a Community Cause

-Each year, we provide eight hours of paid Community Involvement Time.
+We provide eight hours of paid Community Involvement Time for associates each year.
 Associates choose where to devote their time, with efforts ranging from school renovations to habitat restoration.
 Teams are also encouraged to organize events and donate to causes they care about.
-Williams-Sonoma, Inc. matches them every step of the way—since 2012, we have donated over $63 million in corporate, customer and associate donations.
+Through volunteering and community outreach, WSI gives back to the communities where we work and has donated millions of dollars in corporate, customer and associate donations.